alexshtf/alexshtf.github.io/_posts/2024-07-07-HadamardParameterization.md

 ## How should we work in practice?

 You may have noticed that I manually chose the learning rate and the weight decay for the parametrized network, and a different learning rate and weight-decay for the shrunk network.
 In practice, we should do hyperparameter tuning, and select the best combination that optimizes for some metric on an evaluation set.
-Namely, each hyperparameter tuning experiment performs two phases.
+Namely, each hyperparameter tuning experiment performs two phases, just like what we did with our neural network in this post.
 In the first phase, it trains a parametrized network and shrinks it.
 The parametrization helps 'discover' the correct sparsity pattern.
 Then, in the second phase, we train the shrunk network, and then evaluates its performance.
 This is because we have no way of knowing in advance which hyperparameters will induce the 'optimal' sparsity pattern.
 So a pesudo-code for hyperparameter tuning experiment may like this:

 ```python
 def tuning_objective(phase_1_lr, phase_1_alpha, phase_2_lr, phase_2_alpha):